The essential question is: How to decide corded vs cordless circular saw?

 Just be sure to purchase a fast charger and the best batteries that you can find on the market.

 It will be best to purchase cordless tools from the same manufacturer, in that case, you will be sure that you can use the same batteries for different tools.

 Before You Buy a Circular Saw

-The circular saw is in top 5 must-have tools in your workshop.
+The circular saw is in the top 5 must-have tools in your workshop.

 If you buy the best saw, you can be sure that you will use it for another 10-20 years.

-Before buying circular saw you should take care about next things:
+Before buying a circular saw you should take care of the next things: